×

 If you have not spent a lot of time in Paphos, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Paphos, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Paphos for a long time, buying a home could be a good investment.
 The real estate market in Cyprus is stable and properties often appreciate in value over time.
 Buying a home also gives you the freedom to modify and personalize your space as you wish.
 However, it comes with additional costs such as maintenance, insurance, and property taxes.
 It also requires a significant upfront investment for the down payment and closing costs.
 On the other hand, renting a home in Paphos offers more flexibility.
 It's a good option if you're not sure how long you'll be staying or if you prefer not to have the responsibilities of home ownership.
 Renting can also be more affordable in the short term, as it doesn't require a large upfront investment.
 However, when you rent, your monthly payments do not contribute to building equity and you may face restrictions on what you can do with the property.
 Additionally, rental rates can increase over time.
 In conclusion, both buying and renting a home in Paphos have their pros and cons.
 It's important to carefully consider your financial situation, lifestyle, and future plans before making a decision.
-Consulting with a real estate professional or financial advisor can also be helpful in making an informed decision," commented one expat who made the move to Paphos.
+Consulting with a real estate professional or financial advisor can also be helpful in making an informed decision," said one expat who made the move to Paphos.

 What should I pack when moving to Paphos?